calebschoepp/caleb-www/content/blog/adding_a_list_data_type_to_lox.md

 ---
-title: "Adding Lists To The Interpreted Programming Language Clox"
+title: "Adding A List Data Type To Lox"
 date: 2020-08-14T15:38:00-06:00
 draft: true
 ---

 Lists are an important data type for any kind of serious programming.
-The following is a detailed walkthrough of how to add lists to the interpreted programming language Clox.
-We'll go over the entire design including things like its bytecode representation and syntax grammar.
+The following is a detailed walkthrough of how to add lists to the interpreted programming language Lox.
+We'll go over the entire design including things like bytecode representations and syntax grammars.
 You can also expect a lot of code snippets[^1] showing the actual implementation details.

-Clox is the second of two languages you write in the fantastic book [Crafting Interpreters](https://craftinginterpreters.com/) by [Bob Nystrom](https://journal.stuffwithstuff.com/).
+Lox is a programming language from the fantastic book [Crafting Interpreters](https://craftinginterpreters.com/) by [Bob Nystrom](https://journal.stuffwithstuff.com/).
 If you haven't read the book yet, I highly recommend it.
-This post assumes a level of familiarity with Clox and Crafting Interpreters.
-But even if you haven’t read the book, it should still be a valuable lesson on programming language design.
+This post assumes a level of familiarity with Lox and it's C implementation, Clox[^2].
+But, even if you haven’t read the book, it should still be a valuable lesson on programming language design.

-My hope is that this post will help give you the confidence to keep hacking on programming languages yourself.
+My hope is that this post will help give you the confidence to start hacking on programming languages yourself.
 When I finished Crafting Interpreters I certainly didn't feel qualified to keep working on the language.
 I missed the comfort of Robert's witty writing, delightful drawings, and copious code-snippets.
-I'm here to show you that if I can add something like lists to Clox then so can you.
+I'm here to show you that if I can add something like lists to Lox then so can you.

 # Overview

 When the Clox interpreter runs it starts by lexing source code into a stream of tokens.
-Next, it simultaneously parses the stream of tokens and compiles it into bytecode[^2].
+Next, it simultaneously parses the stream of tokens and compiles it into bytecode[^3].
 Finally, the VM executes the bytecode.

-When I'm thinking about adding a new feature to Clox, I tend to work roughly in the opposite direction that the interpreter does.
+When I'm thinking about adding a new feature to a language, I tend to work roughly in the opposite direction that the interpreter does.
 My process looks something like this:

 1. Think about what the desired outcome of the feature will be and what the corresponding source code would look like.
 Or in other words, I outline the semantics of the feature.